Understanding SCEC and the role of SCEC Approved Locksmiths

 ASIO-T4 provides an ongoing specific advisory service for Government clients, on how best to protect their people, information, and physical assets.
 This advice is tailored to address individual and specific requirements.

-SCEC Equipment Ratings
+SCEC Security Equipment Ratings

 SL3 – Medium Risk – Attackers are expected to be highly capable of using a comprehensive range of non-specialist tools and equipment at their disposal.
 Products classified at this level will offer moderate resistance to a range of specialist attack methods for reasonable periods.